chasegiunta/scss/README.md

 You can output the original SCSS line numbers within the compiled styles for better frontend debugging by appending debug `{% scss debug %}`
 Note: this only works with the Expanded, Nested, and Compact output formats.

+### @import

+When you import a file using the `@import` directive, the current path of your Craft install is used as the search path.

 Brought to you by [Chase Giunta](https://chasegiunta.com)